-We obtained sufficient audit evidence to verify the existence and legal ownership of private equity investments by confirming investment holdings with the investee fund manager, registrar or transfer agent, as appropriate.
+We therefore obtained sufficient audit evidence to verify the existence and legal ownership of private equity investments.

 Other information in the annual report

 The board of directors is responsible for the other information in the annual report.
 The other information comprises all information included in the annual report, but does not include the consolidated financial statements, the stand-alone financial statements and the remuneration report of Castle Private Equity AG and our auditor's reports thereon.